-Waiheke has a higher-than-average proportion of residents aged over 65 years compared with the Auckland region and the general population.
+Waiheke has a higher-than-average number of residents aged over 65 years within the Auckland region.
 We need to understand their needs and those of the vulnerable people in our community.
 We should ensure our island is safe and accessible and promote opportunities for community engagement and appropriate care services.

-We will refresh the local board's Housing Strategy and advocate for projects and policies that enable worker accommodation, affordable and social housing, and provide healthy, energy efficient housing that supports the goals of the Waiheke Local Climate Action Plan.
+We will refresh the board's Housing Strategy and advocate for projects and policies that enable worker accommodation, affordable and social housing, and provide healthy, energy efficient housing that supports the goals of the Waiheke Local Climate Action Plan.